The Intellectual Property Office

 The Patent Examiner post is defined as a non-reserve Civil Service position and applications are open to UK nationals, Commonwealth Citizens, EEA Nationals of other member states and certain non - EEA family members.
 Further information on nationality requirements can be found on the civil service website .

-Our training programme will commence in September 2013; alternatively there may be the opportunity for graduates and professionals to start at an earlier, mutually agreed date.
+The closing date for applications is 2 March 2014.
+Our training programme will commence in September 2014; alternatively there may be the opportunity for graduates and professionals to start at an earlier, mutually agreed date.
 If this is not convenient we'd still like to hear from you.

 Alternatively, if you have any specific questions, or just want to know a little more about the role before applying, then get in touch.